Know Your Enemy (Manic Street Preachers album): Background

+Drummer Sean Moore stated in an interview with a Spanish reporter in 2014 that the songs included on Know Your Enemy were originally intended for two separate albums: Door to the River, which consisted of more reflective and personal material, and the heavier, more politically charged Solidarity, with the intention of releasing both on the same day.
+The record label was not inclined to put out two albums at the same time (they would feel the same in 2013–2014 with Rewind the Film and Futurology) and so most of the material was released as one lengthy, highly varied, 75-minute album instead.
+Because of this, Moore felt that the finished album was "strange" and "confusing".
+The only remnant of the original two-album idea was that the first two singles, "So Why So Sad" and "Found That Soul" – reflecting the very different styles at play – were released on the same day as a publicity stunt.

+The album departs from the arena rock of the band's previous two albums, featuring a rougher, less polished sound.
+It also displays influences from a much wider range of styles than before.
+On the album's diverse sound, Pitchfork Media stated: "Know Your Enemy finds the Manics attempting to write a protest song in just about every genre."
+They attributed the "riotous" punk sound of the tracks "Found That Soul", "Intravenous Agnostic", and "Dead Martyrs" to the influence of Sonic Youth and Joy Division and the jangle-pop of "The Year of Purification" and "Epicentre" to R.E.M.
+The tracks "So Why So Sad" and "Miss Europa Disco Dancer" were described as "a Beach Boys homage" and "a disco parody" respectively, while "My Guernica", "His Last Painting" and "The Convalescent" were described as "dark, marching and charging post-punk anthems".

 The album features Nicky Wire's debut as a lead vocalist, on the track "Wattsville Blues", and James Dean Bradfield's debut as a lyricist, on "Ocean Spray".
-Kevin Shields of My Bloody Valentine plays guitar on the album's final track.
+Kevin Shields of My Bloody Valentine guested on guitar on two tracks.

-The left-wing political convictions of the Manic Street Preachers are apparent in many of the album's songs.
+The left-wing political convictions of Manic Street Preachers are apparent in many of the album's songs.
 "Baby Elián" comments on the strained relations between the United States and Cuba as seen in the Elián González affair.
 The band also pays tribute to singer and Civil Rights activist Paul Robeson in the song "Let Robeson Sing".

-About the political side of the record Wire spoke in an interview about the subject: "Unfortunately it was four years before everyone else got interested in politics.
+About the political side of the record, Wire told The Scotsman, "Unfortunately it was four years before everyone else got interested in politics.
 It took everyone else a war.
 Where have these people been the last four years?
 Forty years?
 American foreign policy's never changed.
 There's a track called 'Freedom of Speech Won't Feed My Children' about forcing freedom on societies that says everything we ever needed to say."
 Wire also described the album as "a deeply flawed, highly enjoyable folly".

-Musically, the album departs from the arena rock sound of their previous two albums for a bigger and more abrasive rock sound.
-The album also features influences from various genres.
-On the album's diverse sound, Pitchfork Media stated: "Know Your Enemy finds the Manics attempting to write a protest song in just about every genre."
-The punk rock-influenced "riotous" sound of the tracks "Found That Soul", "Intravenous Agnostic", and "Dead Martyrs" attribute influences to Sonic Youth and Joy Division.
-Tracks such as "The Year of Purification" and "Epicentre" foray to a R.E.M.-indebted jangle-pop style.
-The tracks "So Why So Sad" and "Miss Europa Disco Dancer" were described as "a Beach Boys homage" and "a disco parody" respectively.
-The tracks "My Guernica", "His Last Painting", and "The Convalescent" were also described as "dark, marching and charging post-punk anthems".

-Sean Moore stated in an interview to a Spanish reporter in 2014 that the songs included in Know Your Enemy were originally meant for two different albums with different sounds and concepts.
-The songs ended up all together in one album as the record label was not inclined to put out two albums at the same time (as they would do in 2013–2014 with Rewind the Film and Futurology).
-For this reason, Moore describes the album as "strange" and "confusing".